brianm998/starry_timelapse_airplane_remover/README.md

 Be aware that meteor trails will be removed as well, these can be re-added later with the gui front end, but flash on a single frame usually.
 I've considered adding a meteor enhancing feature to spread out selected meteors over a few frames, but have yet to do so.

-Latest versions of Star use align_image_stack from Hugin to align stars.
+Latest versions of Star use `align_image_stack` from Hugin to align stars.
 Currently this needs to be installed separately from Star itself to take advantage of this feature.

 Download and install Hugin for free:

 https://hugin.sourceforge.io/download/

-Star needs the align_image_stack utility from Hugin
+Star needs the `align_image_stack` utility from Hugin

 /Applications/Hugin/Hugin.app/Contents/MacOS/align_image_stack

-Star will still work without align_image_stack, but the results will be that the layer masks will reveal a slightly diferent part of the sky vs the aligned image.
+Star will still work without `align_image_stack`, but the results will be that the layer masks will reveal a slightly diferent part of the sky vs the aligned image.

 ## Software